MIR-MU/ffmpeg-tensorflow/README.md

 - **[NVIDIA Container Toolkit][nvidia-docker]**: For GPU acceleration.

 ## Install FFMpeg with Libtensorflow

 Simply clone the repo and build the container with the following commands
 ``` sh
 $ git clone https://github.com/MIR-MU/ffmpeg-tensorflow.git
 $ docker build --compress --no-cache --force-rm --squash -t ffmpeg-tensorflow ffmpeg-tensorflow/
 ```

-If you wish to use different versions of Libtensorflow, FFMpeg or CUDA you can also build a customized container.
+If you wish to use different versions of Libtensorflow, FFMpeg, or CUDA, you can also build a customized container.
 Keep in mind that your version of Libtensorflow (here `1.15.0`) should match your version of CUDA, see [the compatibility table][tensorflow-compatibility].
 Your version of CUDA should